WrongxinYou/CUDA_WCSPH/README.md

 The computation in each time step for density, pressure, viscosity, velocity and position is described in this [paper](https://cg.informatik.uni-freiburg.de/publications/2007_SCA_SPH.pdf).
 We choose a cubic kernel function and its derivative as our filter and add adaptive time step to avoid particle explosion.

 ### Particle Visualization
-CUDA supports interpolate with OpenGL, which helps map device data to host.
+CUDA supports interoperability with OpenGL, which helps map device data to host.
 In order to reach higher FPS, particles are rendered using GLSL shaders.
 In vertex shader, it sets up particle size based on the distance between camera and the particle.
 In fragment shader, it renders a circle with edges and shadow.
 Rendering a dot to a sphere uses less time than directly rendering a sphere and needs less computation.

 ## Result